 The owners and operators of the BART sources subject to this section shall comply with the emissions limitations and other requirements of this section as follows, unless otherwise indicated in specific paragraphs: Compliance with PM limits is required within 30 days of the effective date of this rule.
-Compliance with SO_2 and NO_X limits is required within 180 days of the effective date of additional emission controls is necessary to comply with emission limitations under this rule, in which case compliance is required within five years of the effective date of this rule.
+Compliance with SO2 and NO ${\rm X}$ limits is required within 180 days of the effective date of this rule, unless installation of additional emission controls is necessary to comply with emission limitations under this rule, in which case compliance is required within five years of the effective date of this rule.

-D. Change to 40 CFR 52.1396(e)(3)- CEMS for Cement Kilns
+D. Change to 40 CFR 52.1396(e)(3)-CEMS for Cement Kilns